jose-velarde/jose-velarde/README.md

 <h2> Hi!
 I'm Jose.</h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+<h3> About Me </h3>

-- 🤔 &nbsp;
+- 🤔 &nbsp; I'm an Electronic Engineer turned into a Web developer.
+I aim to create web experiences that look and feel amazing.
-- 🎓 &nbsp; Studying a Masters in Space Science at the Nationl Institute for Space Research (INPE) of Brazil.
+- 🎓 &nbsp; Studying a Masters in Space Science at the National Institute for Space Research (INPE) of Brazil.
-- 💼 &nbsp; Working on my masters thesis and learning front-end web development.
+- 💼 &nbsp; Working on my masters thesis and studying front-end web development.
 - 🌱 &nbsp; Learning about React, very interested in Next, Typescript and TailwindCSS.
 Also MUI/emotion, and styled-components.

-<h3> 🛠 &nbsp;Tech Stack</h3>
+<h3> Tech Stack</h3>

 - 💻 &nbsp;
   ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)